 About The Faculty

-Joanna Pepple is a co-founder of the Tallahassee Homeschool String Orchestra, currently directing the orchestras in their fifth year.
+Joanna Pepple is a co-founder of the Tallahassee Homeschool String Orchestra, currently directing the orchestras in their eighth year.
 She has a Ph.D. in Historical Musicology from Florida State University and has served as a Musicology Teaching Assistant, teaching core music history classes to undergraduate music majors.
 She earned a Master’s and a Bachelor’s degree in Violin Performance at Appalachian State University and Mercer University, respectively.
 Her teachers include Dr. Nancy Bargerstock, Dr. Eric Koontz, Dr. Giselle Hillyer, Dr. Jo Nardolillo, Ms. Ginny Respess, and Mr. Benjamin Baxter.
 As an orchestral musician, she has served as a contract player with the Albany Symphony, Macon Symphony, and Western Piedmont Symphony.
 At Appalachian State University, Joanna completed her Master’s degree serving as a Graduate Assistant in the Hayes Graduate String Quartet, playing both violin and viola.
 Wanting to learn more about effective strategies in teaching young children, she completed the Long-Term Suzuki Pedagogy Training (Books 1-10) at East Carolina University under the tutelage of Joanne Bath while pursuing a second Master’s degree in Music Theory/Composition.
 There she was a teacher in an outreach after-school elementary Suzuki program in Bath, North Carolina, taught undergraduate music theory and fundamentals at the University, and created and managed a music theory lab for tutoring undergraduate music majors.
 Currently, Joanna teaches violin and viola at both Thomasville Road Academy of the Arts and independently in her home studio.
 Her dissertation research on the impact of the Leipzig Conservatory on American music education has brought her to study and research in Germany in 2014 and 2015, funded through DAAD grants (German Academic Exchange Service).
 Joanna loves working with students and sharing her passion for learning and music.